carleenliu/carleenliu.github.io/eatingdisorders.md

 ## Design Principles
-1. Services should be **accessible to all** people affected by eating disorders across the US
+1. Services are **accessible to all** people affected by eating disorders across the US
 2. Impactful prevention and treatment **research** is catalyzed and disseminated
-3. Organizational structure encourages **broader demographic representation** among staff and **defined roles**, and **integrates scientific knowledge** into advisory bodies
+3. Organizational structure encourages **broader demographic representation** among staff, provides **defined roles and responsibilites**, and **integrates scientific knowledge** into advisory bodies

 ## Prototyping and Testing